VincentGaoHJ/VincentGaoHJ/README.md

 🎓 &nbsp;I'm currently pursuing [Master Science of Business Analytics](https://msba.nus.edu.sg/) at the National University of Singapore.\
 🌱 &nbsp;I'm on track to learn more about Natural Language Processing for Algorithm Research, Automated Trading in Investment, and Cloud Computing for Modern Serverless Architecture.\
 ✍️ &nbsp;In my free time, I'm a [Landscape Photographer](https://www.gaohaojun.com/); [Blog Writing](https://gaohaojun.cn/Blog/) as hobbies/side hustles.\
-💬 &nbsp;I'm also a [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/) now, so feel free to reach out to me for cloud service discussion, or just for something interesting.\
+💬 &nbsp;I'm also a [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/) now, so feel free to reach out to me for cloud discussion, or just something interesting.\
 ✉️ &nbsp;You can shoot me an email at vincentgaohj@gmail.com!
-I'll respond as quick as I can and I'm always open to feedback and suggestions!.\
+I'll respond as quick as I can and I'm always open to feedbacks and suggestions!\
 📄 &nbsp;Please have a look at my [Résumé](https://gaohaojun.cn/markdown-cv/) for more Cliché about me.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/VincentGaoHJ/VincentGaoHJ/master/assets/Night-Coding.gif" align="right"/>